xuri/excelize-doc/en/cell.md

 func (f *File) CalcCellValue(sheet, cell string) (string, error)
 ```

 CalcCellValue provides a function to get calculated cell value.
 This feature is currently in working processing.
-Array formula, table formula and some other formulas are not supported currently.
+Iterative calculation, implicit intersection, explicit intersection, array formula, table formula and some other formulas are not supported currently.

 Supported formulas: